flame-engine/flame/doc/tutorials/klondike/step5.md

 like to animate the deal later, so it would be nice to collect the cards into a neat face-down pile at top left, in the Stock Pile area.
 It is not the actual Stock Pile yet, because that gets created during the deal.
-Writing a simple little loop to set each `Card` face-down and use its `doMove` method to animate its move to the top left does not work.
+Writing a simple little loop to set each `Card` face-down and use its `doMove` method to make it move independently to the top left fails.
 It causes one of those "subtle problems" referred to earlier.
 The cards all travel at the same speed but arrive at different times.
 The deal then produces messy Tableau Piles with several cards out of position.
 It is better to control the process in KlondikeGame and make sure that the cards are all in position before the deal starts.